dassujan/STANDARD-SIX/UNIT:COMPUTER.md

-# Computer: Categories of Computers and Computers Languages- unit
+# Computer: Categories of Computers and Computer Languages- unit

 ## Section 1: Categories of Computers